AbhinavA10/ML-courses/Into-DL-Kaggle/README.md

     "loss function": measures how good the network's predictions are, compared to expected output.
     "optimizer": tells the network how to change its weights, to minimize loss

-All optimization algorithims used in DL belong to a family of `stochastic gradient descent`. - iterative algorithms that train a network in steps.
+All optimization algorithms used in DL belong to a family of `stochastic gradient descent`. - iterative algorithms that train a network in steps.

 One step of training goes like this:
 - Sample some training data and run it through the network to make predictions.